andriusstank/downhill/intro/part2.md

     (PrimFunc f _) ✕ Vec v = Vec (f v)
 ~~~

+That was forward mode evaluation.
-Can you guess which operator we're going to use for backpropagation?
+Can you guess which operator we're going to use for reverse mode?
 Of course, it has to be `✕`.
-There's one more way to use it -- gradients come on the *left* of the function:
+There's one more way to use it -- on the *left* of the function:

 ~~~ {.haskell}
  f ✕ u :: v
 dv ✕ f :: du
 ~~~

-Bringing matrix analogy, if `f` is a matrix, `u` is a column vector, then `v` is
+Going back to matrix analogy, if `f` is a matrix, `u` and `v` are a column vectors, then
-a row vector.
+`du` and `dv` are row vectors.
+Also, product of row vector and column vector is a scalar.
+Everything fits well together.
+Another thing worth mentioning -- there are no transpositions
+of matrices in sight.
+Matrix transposition assumes Hilbert space, we shouldn't be expecting
+them here.

 Since we already have newtype wrappers for vectors, we might create a different one for
 gradients.